EzraTheTransSaddo/AshleyGittyHubby/README.md

 - 👀 I’m interested in Programming, Enterprise and IOT
 - 🌱 I’m currently learning Kubernetes
 - 💞️ I’m looking to collaborate on Discord Bots
 - 📫 How to reach me?
-You can via my email at ashley@nexusteam.co.uk
+You can via my email at gingellashley71@gmail.com